 Best practice in critical sectors – assessing the real risks and countering the harms

-Cityforum is delighted to be working with NCSC on the development of this Cyber Security Round Table ‘Best practice in critical sectors’ which is seen as an important event in the NCSC programme of wider engagement in 2017 and follows a significant event in October 2016 on the eve of its establishment of NCSC.
+Cityforum is delighted to be working with NCSC on the development of this Cyber Security Round Table ‘Best practice in critical sectors – assessing the risks and countering the harms – lessons learnt’, which is an important event in the NCSC programme of wider engagement in 2017 and follows the NCSC/Cityforum October 2016 round table on the eve of the standing up of NCSC.

-The challenges facing the National Centre for Cyber Security have grown ever more serious since NCSC was set up in 2016 and comprehensive engagement and partnership with private sector owner–operators of CNI and other critical sector organisations, whether public or private, as well as regulatory bodies remains vital to the safety of the UK.
+The challenges facing the NCSC have grown ever more serious and comprehensive engagement and partnership with critical sector organisations, whether public or private, as well as regulatory bodies, remains vital to the safety of the UK.
+The opening session looks at “Harms, risks and liabilities’.
 A full understanding of the threat environment, of the potential risks and of where the greatest harms lie will be essential if cyber resilience is to be effective.

-The day is run along the lines of short speeches, followed by extended discussion under the Chatham House Rule.
-The agenda is being developed in consultation not only with NCSC but also with the individuals who are invited to contribute.
+The agenda has been developed in consultation not only with NCSC but also with individuals who are invited to contribute.
 Cityforum would welcome discussing the agenda with any organisations and individuals who would be interested in being involved.